-Vinyl vs Fiber Cement Siding: Pros and Cons of Each
+Vinyl vs Fiber Cement Siding: Cost, Durability and Value

 If you're considering new siding for your home, two of the most popular options are vinyl siding and fiber cement siding, often referred to as Hardie Board.